 - Your image may be included in photographs or videos.

 - Before beginning a role with us, depending on the nature of the role, volunteers and staff may be required to apply for a criminal record check.
+We may also ask you to declare any convictions or cautions that we’re legally entitled to know about.

 Why do we have this data and what is the legal basis?